md6-0/md6-0/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on Altia as an OutSystems certified developer.
+- 🌱 I’m currently learning about the OutSystems platform.

 <!--
 **md6-0/md6-0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.